ejnguyen619/javascript-projects/PIN-Pad/README.md

 PIN Pad that check PIN codes for their correctness.

 ## Tasks
-- Add HTML reference to key pads
+- Add HTML reference to keypads
-- Generate key pads using JavaScript
+- Generate keypads using JavaScript
 - Add buttons functionality
 - Redirect page if PIN Code correct